QianrXU/Study-Planner/README.md

 - For Mac:
 `brew install python-tk`

-Follow the steps below to run the project on differetn operating systems:
+Follow the steps below to run the project on different operating systems:

-### Mac
-**If virtual environment not installed:** Use pip or another package manager to install the virtual environment package: `$ sudo apt-get install python3-venv`

-1. cd into project folder: `$ cd Study-Planner`
-2. Create a virtual environment: `$ python3 -m venv venv`
-3. Activate the python virtual environment: `$ source venv/bin/activate`
-4. Install prerequisites (requires python3, flask, venv, etc.): `$ pip3 install -r requirements.txt`.
-5. To run the app: `$ flask run`.
-This should start the app running on localhost at port 5000, i.e. http://localhost:5000/
-6. To deactivate the project on localhost: `$ ^C`
-7. To deactivate the virtual environment: `$ deactivate`

-### Unix
+### Unix (includes Mac)
 **If virtual environment not installed:** Use pip or another package manager to install the virtual environment package: `$ sudo apt-get install python3-venv`

 1. cd into project folder: `$ cd Study-Planner`